-

 Starting Your Divorce Proceedings: Essential Forms

 To commence the divorce process, you must fill out several court forms detailing the circumstances of the marriage and divorce.
-You should prepare the following forms:

 - Petition — Marriage/Domestic Partnership (Form FL-100).
 This gives the court some basic information about your marriage and will ask for the orders you want.